-We approach an adobe-style mansion with a terracotta exterior.
-Logs stained a dark brown, dot across the full length of two floors.
-Foothills rise in the distance, but the convent sits on a flat and barren wasteland covered with rocks, sage brush, and sparse ponderosa pine trees.
+The convent resides in an adobe-style mansion with a terracotta exterior.
+Cross-cut logs stained a dark brown, dot across the full length of two floors.
+Foothills rise in the distance, but the building sits on flat and barren wasteland, covered with rocks, sagebrush, and sparse ponderosa pine trees.

-She makes herself at home by opening a tall, hand-carved door with black metal hinges.
-I, on the other hand, hesitant to walk through the archway, expecting Boss and I will burn up like vampires.
+Trisha makes herself at home by opening the tall, ornately carved door that swings on black metal hinges.
+I, on the other hand, hesitate to walk through the archway, expecting Boss and I will burn up like vampires.

-Equally uneasy, I cautiously stride through the doorway unharmed, but the place is so quiet, the echo from my clunky cowboy boots could wake the dead.
+Cautiously, I stride through the doorway unharmed, but the place is so quiet, the echo from my cowboy boots could wake the dead.

-We pause under a black iron chandelier and face a set of grand staircases with twisted railings.
-"They must be at evening prayer," she says, then turns to our right, leading the way down a long hallway with tall windows that look out onto the front of the building.
+We pause under a black iron chandelier and face a set of grand staircases with dark oak steps and twisted railings.
+"They must be praying," she says, then turns right, leading the way down a long hallway with tall windows that look out onto the front yard.
 Statues of saints are inset on the opposite wall.

-The priest, wearing the traditional clerical collar and black shirt, closes his bible at the pulpit.
-He's wearing jeans and his sandals flap loudly against the wood floor as he rushes to meet us halfway down the far-left aisle.
-"Trisha," he says, then frowns at me.
+The dark-haired priest closes the Bible and steps away from the pulpit.
+He's wearing the traditional clerical collar and black shirt above jeans.
+His sandals flap against the wood floor as he hurries to meet us halfway down the far-left aisle.
+"Trisha," he says.

 "Sisters."
 Father Timothy's voice echoes throughout the chapel.
-"Please go back to your rooms until dinner."
+"Please go to your rooms until dinner."

-The nuns stand simultaneously.
+The nuns stand in unison.
 If it weren't for their varying sizes, they'd be clones in their oversized gray sweaters and black skirts.
-With their heads bowed and their hands clasped, they file out of the pews and through the doors where we entered.
+With their veiled heads bowed and their hands clasped, they file out of the pews and through the doors where we'd entered.

 Once they're gone, Father Timothy says, "Trisha, there's no one I trust more than you, but—"

-"He's immortal," she interrupts, "and has worked for Margery since the end of the second world war.
-Anyone who can evade me for that many years is worthy of sending after Azael."
+"He's immortal," she says, "and has worked for Margery since the end of the Second World War.
+Anyone who can evade me for that many years has the skills we need."

 YOU ARE READING

 It's 1995 and Pete Sinclair is feeling the heat.
-He's been blamed for closing the Gates of Hell and releasing an imprisoned fallen angel by the name of Azael.
+He's been blamed for closing the Gates of Hell and releasing a fallen angel with a nun fetish.
 Now Pete's on the run from mercenaries who've been paid to take off his head.
-Lucky for P...
+Lucky for Pete, an angel's...